-However, when we look further into this comparison, we will find that low upfront cost of the shingles is offset down the road.
+However, when we look further into this comparison, we will find that the low upfront cost of the shingles is offset down the road.
 The useful life of asphalt shingles under the beating Arizona sun is much shorter than that of the concrete tiles.
-In fact, a standard shingle roof will be rated for around a 20 year lifespan under normal conditions in the desert.
+In fact, a standard shingle roof will be rated for around a 20-year lifespan under normal conditions in the desert.

 For shingle roofs, the most important factor is the quality or thickness of the shingle, usually rated by years.
 Most manufacturers have fancy names for their shingles but will also rate them by years.
-For example 20 year composite shingles, 25 year composite shingles, 30 year laminates (also called architectural shingles), 40 year & 50 year.
-Thirty year laminates are the most common shingle
+For example 20 year composite shingles, 25-year composite shingles, 30-year laminates (also called architectural shingles), 40 years & 50 years.
+Thirty-year laminates are the most common shingle